DispatchBot/dispatchbot-angular-authentication/README.md

 ## Usage

-In your `app.js` you need to define the authentication controllers and interceptor.
+In your `app.js` you need to define the authentication config and interceptor.

     angular.module('dispatchbot.my-app', [
       'ngRoute',
       'dispatchbot.authentication',
       ...
     ]).
-    // Define the authentication controllers and routing config(['$routeProvider', function($routeProvider) {
-      $routeProvider.when('/login', {
-        templateUrl: 'partials/login.html',
-        controller: 'LoginController'
-      }).when('/logout', {
-        templateUrl: 'partials/logout.html',
-        controller: 'LogoutController'
-      }).when('/unauthorized', {
-        templateUrl: 'partials/unauthorized.html',
-        controller: 'UnauthorizedController'
-      })
-    }).
     // Configure where the API lives.
 Needed by our session service.
     .constant('DispatchBotConfig', { 'api_host': 'http://localhost:3000' }).
     // Register the interceptor that handles the authentication.